map-bgp/browserbook/README.md

 yarn hardhat run ./scripts/deploy.ts --network localhost
 ```

 Hardhat will compile the contracts and deploy them to your local node.
-Be sure to note the console output which should deploy something like the following:
+Be sure to note the console output which should display something like the following:

 ```
 TokenFactory deployed to: 0x5FbDB2315678afecb367f032d93F642f64180aa3